- Dr. Menick's other books were published by a major medical publisher. Why wasn't this one?

 - Do you ship outside of the United States?

 - I would like to place a bulk order.
 Who should I contact?

 - I have other questions.
 Who can help me?

-This book shares more than a decade of new experience since my last major publication (Nasal Reconstruction: Art and Practice, 2008) and nearly 25 years since my book with Dr. Burget (Aesthetic Reconstruction of the Nose, 1994).
+This book shares more than a decade of new experience and insight since Dr. Menick's last major publication (Nasal Reconstruction Art and Practice, 2008) and nearly 25 years since his book with Dr. Burget (Aesthetic Reconstruction of the Nose, 1994).